Table of Contents

 - Pneumonia-type symptoms such as cough, difficulty breathing, and fever

-- Intravenous amphotericin B or oral voriconazole
+- Intravenous amphotericin B, or intravenous or oral voriconazole

 In people with healthy immune systems, coccidioidomycosis involves mild to moderate lung problems.
 In those with weakened immune systems, it can cause more serious lung problems and also spread to other areas, including the skin, bones, lining of the brain and spinal cord, and lymph nodes.